Pauwlo/Bro/Install/README.md

 Rename the hard drives.
 If I have only one (called C:), I usually call it "Local Disk".

-If I have a SSD and HDD, I usually call them "SSD" and "HDD".
+If I have an SSD and HDD, I usually call them "SSD" and "HDD".

 ### Windows settings